 Polyethylene glycol and Propylene glycol aren’t best for the lifespan of false lashes as they break the bond of the lash glue.
 While glycerin is different from glycols in chemical structure, it can also lead to premature fallout of lashes.

-We already know oils and waxes are strictly forbidden for lash extension wearers.
-Hence, be on guard because a large number of eye drops contain mineral and soybean oil.
-Additionally, check eyedrops in gel form, whether it’s oil-based or water-based, before use.
+We already know oils are strictly forbidden for lash extension wearers.
+Hence, be on guard because a large number of lubricants contain mineral and soybean oil.

-Natural phospholipids are another type of natural oil used in eyedrops that you should watch out for to prevent lash retention issues.
+Natural phospholipids are another type of natural oil that you should watch out for to prevent lash retention issues.

 - Carboxymethylcellulose